nschlimm/bashgitclient/README.md

 Installation

-Just download the scripts and start on the command line using `. git.sh
+Just download the scripts and start on the command line by typing `. git.sh`